PrinceSaharan01/iNotes/README.md

 # iNotes
-For Storing your notes inside POSTGRE
+For Storing your notes inside POSTGRESQL

 Created this basic notes app for users to store their notes online Core Code in ReactJS
 Backend NodeJs
-DB :- Postgres
+DB :- PostgreSQL